Champagne Horse

 Intro

-The Champagne horse is a colored breed and is registered based upon their color genetics rather than their breed genetics.
+The Champagne horse is a colored breed and is registered based upon their color rather than breed genetics.
 The champagne gene is common in several breeds and seems to be most apparent in gaited animals.

 Origins